lightswitch05/table-to-json/README.md

 - `ignoreHiddenRows`
   - Boolean if hidden rows should be ignored or not.
   - Default: `true`
+- `ignoreEmptyRows`
+  - Boolean if empty rows should be ignored or not.
+  - Default: `false`
 - `headings`
   - Array of table headings to use.
 When supplied, treats entire table as values including the first `<tr>`
   - Default: `null`